-The science, technology and innovation indicators represent international measurement, analysis and comparison instruments to help the comprehension and evolution of R&D activities and innovation systems.
-Those provide valuable and strategic statistical data for technology intelligence.
+Science, technology and innovation indicators are an international measure, analysis and comparison tool to support the comprehension and evolution of R&D activities and innovation systems.
+Furthermore, provide valuable and strategic statistical data for technology intelligence.

 For innovation management, science, technology and innovation indicators provide essential strategic statistical data for both formulations of public policies and investment in R&D. Therefore, before choosing which R&D indicators use for each kind of project, it is important to review the indicator types available, moreover because they are in constant evolution.
 The most relevant for science, research and innovation are:

-- Context indicators, for example on R&D policies and investment (public and private) or technology marketsevolution, among others.
+- Context indicators, such as R&D policies and investment (public and private) or technology markets evolution, among others.

 - Patent indicators.

 - Innovation indicators.

 - Indicators on entrepreneurship.

 - Indicators on training and mobility.